20 Best Vegetarian & Vegan Restaurants in San Francisco

 More Related Articles on PlanetWare.com

-Vegetarian Cuisine in the East Bay: Across the bay from San Francisco are two other towns renowned for an exceptional choice of restaurants.
-Vegetarian and vegan options abound in the multicultural city of Oakland.
-The list includes Golden Lotus Vegan Restaurant, Nature Vegetarian Restaurant, Souley Vegan, Millennium Restaurant, and Shangri-La Vegan Restaurant.
-In between meals you can check out the multitude of things to do in Oakland.
-Berkeley is the birthplace of California cuisine and the farm-to-table movement, thanks to Alice Waters; the area has excellent vegetarian restaurants including Potala Vegan Restaurant and Veggie Grill.
-It's also fun to explore the sites of Berkley.
+Vegetarian Cuisine in the East Bay: Across the bay from San Francisco are two other foodie towns with many vegetarian restaurants.
+In the multicultural city of Oakland, the list includes Golden Lotus Vegan Restaurant, Nature Vegetarian Restaurant, Souley Vegan, Millennium Restaurant, and Shangri-La Vegan Restaurant.
+In between meals, you can check out the tourist attractions of Oakland.
+Berkeley is the birthplace of California cuisine and the farm-to-table movement, thanks to Alice Waters.
+The city has plenty of options for vegetarians, plus it's fun to explore the sites of Berkley.

 Coastal Retreats with Vegetarian Meals: The Northern California coastline has long attracted nature lovers and spiritual seekers.
 A few places are also perfect for vegetarians.
 Nestled in the Ventana Wilderness near Big Sur, the Tassajara center hosts meditation retreats with vegetarian meals.
 Big Sur's famous oceanfront Esalen retreat center provides vegetarian and vegan meal options.
-The pampering Stanford Inn eco-resort in Mendocino has an upscale organic vegan restaurant and Vegan Retreats with vegan cooking classes.
+The pampering Stanford Inn eco-resort in Mendocino has an acclaimed vegan restaurant and offers plant-based cooking classes.

 Veggie Restaurants by the Monterey Bay: Just over an hour drive from San Francisco, the sunny beach town of Santa Cruz is a recreational area at the northern tip of the gorgeous Monterey Bay.
-Top vegetarian restaurants in Santa Cruz include Veg on the Edge, which specializes in West African dishes and Saturn Cafe, which serves American comfort food.
-From Santa Cruz, it's an hour drive south to the beautiful seaside city of Monterey, which has a few vegetarian spots, including El Cantaro Mexican Restaurant and Saffron Cafe.
+Top vegetarian restaurants in Santa Cruz include Veg on the Edge, which specializes in West African dishes and Café Gratitude, which serves organic seasonal plant-based cuisine.
+From Santa Cruz, it's an hour drive south to the beautiful seaside city of Monterey, which has a few vegetarian spots, including El Cantaro Mexican Restaurant and Saffron Café.